Seek & Destroy: Live performance

 The song has become a fan favorite and has been played at virtually every Metallica concert since the band's inception.
 It is usually played as a closing number for its live performances since the Madly in Anger with the World tour, with Hetfield often asking the audience to sing along with him; he shouts "Searching," and they shout "Seek and destroy!"
 During the Wherever We May Roam Tour, "Seek & Destroy" was played with Jason Newsted singing vocals; however, at the end of the song, the band would commence in a jam for nearly seven minutes until Hetfield took the microphone and continually had the audience sing the lines "Seek and destroy!".
 He also went to the edge of the barriers holding off the crowd and got them to sing the lines individually.
 The song length went from an average of seven minutes to an average of 16 to 20 minutes for the elongated concert version of the Black Album tour.

 During the Shit Hits the Sheds Tour in 1994, the song would be introduced as a new song that Newsted wrote and would include an extended jam, that would include one of the main riffs of "The Outlaw Torn".
 From 2004 to 2015, it became a regular closing song at the end of the band's set.
 From 1983 to 1994, the song was played in E standard tuning.
-From 1995–2000 and for two shows in 2002 and 2013, respectively, it was played in E flat tuning.
+From 1995 to 2000 and for two shows in 2002 and 2013, respectively, it was played in E flat tuning.
 It was played in D standard tuning from 2000 to 2015.
 Starting again in 2015, it was played in E flat tuning.
 When played live, Hetfield (in the past also Newsted) often changes the beginning lyrics "in the city tonight" by replacing "the city" with the name of the town in which they are performing.

 Since 2004, bassist Robert Trujillo has done a spinning technique with his bass guitar after the guitar solo of the song before the last verse.

 Notably, Seek & Destroy was the last song ever played at Nürburgring before the location of the Rock am Ring festival was moved elsewhere.

 A performance of the song with Burton on bass in 1985, is available on the DVD Cliff 'Em All.
 Newer live versions can also be found in the Live Shit: Binge & Purge box set (with Newsted singing the lead vocals on the Mexico City CDs and the San Diego DVD) and the Cunning Stunts DVD when played in the Kill/Ride Medley.

+Personnel

+Credits are adapted from Kill 'Em All liner notes.